haoqili/Android_DIPLOMA_CAMERA/camera_diploma_exp1_data/diploma_notes.md

     heard LEADER_REPLY from 5007

-If not, would decreasing the phone range help?

-* What if a leader is going out of the region and hands the leadership to the cloud, but cannot reach the cloud even after retries? "cloud rejected leadership request or request failed, wait to retry" (see 7's logs)
+* What if a leader is going out of the region and hands the leadership to the cloud, but cannot reach the cloud even after retries? "cloud rejected leadership request or request failed, wait to retry"  I guess the other nodes would detect that there is no heartbeat from the old leader and elect a leader among themselves?
+If so, what if the cloud is unreachable again?  (see 7's logs)

 TO CHANGE